ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/CallStackGet.md

 Returns an array of structs by default of the current tag context.

+Each struct contains template name, line number, and function name (if applicable).
+ This is a snapshot of all function calls or invocations.

 ## Method Signature

 ```
 CallStackGet(maxFrames=[numeric])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|